Psychology

 Meet the Faculty

 Erin A. Mueller, Ph.D.
-Program Director
+Program Faculty

 “The Psychology program at Bushnell provides students the best of both worlds – a broad selection of Psychology courses combined with a personalized experience.
 Your professors come alongside you during your journey to guide you on a path that prepares you for your next steps, whether in the work world or graduate school.